dorianrm/BSV-Job-Search-Final-Metrics/README.md

 **2. Download Sublime Text :** https://www.sublimetext.com/
 Follow instruction to install program on computer

-3. Open terminal - Click search bar at top of personal computer and search “terminal”
+**3. Open terminal :** Click search bar at top of personal computer and search “terminal”

-4. Type: pip install gspread
+**4. Type : pip install gspread**
 Wait for download and “successfully installed” prompt

-5. Type: pip install oauth2client
+**5. Type : pip install oauth2client**
 Wait for download and “successfully installed” prompt

 # Allowing code to access google sheets
-Google account
+**Google account**
-In order for the code to access google sheets, I created a new gmail account which has already been configured to access the data sheets that we fill manually fill out with applicant info.
+ - In order for the code to access google sheets, I created a new gmail account which has already been configured to access the data sheets that we fill manually fill out with applicant info.
 The account info is below but there’s no need to login and change anything.
 To run the code on a respective google sheet, share the document with the email address: final-metrics@final-metrics.iam.gserviceaccount.com

 Gmail Account Info: